RJ50 vs RJ45: What’s the Difference?

 RJ50 (10P10C)

-RJ50’s extra pins make it worthwhile for applications that need more conductors than a regular Ethernet cable provides.
+RJ50’s extra pins make it a good choice for applications that require more conductors than a standard Ethernet cable provides.
 Typical uses include serial and multi-signal equipment.
 For example, point-of-sale (POS) systems often use 10-pin connectors to link terminals with cash drawers, printers, and scanners.
-Industrial machinery, PLC controllers, and sensors frequently utilize RJ45 cables to carry multiple control or feedback lines in a single plug.
-Medical devices (lab instruments, monitoring systems) also use RJ50 connectors for complex data and power wiring.
+Industrial machinery, PLC controllers, and sensors often use RJ45 cables to carry multiple control or feedback lines through a single connector.
+Medical devices (e.g., laboratory instruments and monitoring systems) also use RJ50 connectors for complex data and power wiring.

-Because there is no single wiring standard for RJ50, pin assignments vary by manufacturer and purpose.
-One device’s RJ50 port might map pins 1–8 for RS-232 signals and 9–10 for power, while another could use all ten as data lines.
+Because there is no single RJ50 wiring standard, pin assignments vary by manufacturer and purpose.
+One device’s RJ50 port might map pins 1–8 to RS-232 signals and 9–10 to power, while another might use all 10 as data lines.
 Cables are often custom-made or based on Cat5e twisted pair, but with 10-wire heads.

-In general, RJ50 is a niche connector – it’s much less common than RJ45 and appears mainly in proprietary or legacy gear.
-However, in those niches, the extra contacts make a big difference.
+In general, RJ50 is a niche connector – it’s much less common than RJ45 and is used mainly in proprietary or legacy equipment.
+However, in those niches, additional contacts make a significant difference.

 RJ45 vs RJ50: Key Specifications